-La route

-Crossing mountain passes of over 5,000 meters, the road leading to Manali in the Ladakh region in the extreme north of India, is one of the two highest roads in the world.
+La route Crossing mountain passes of over 5,000 meters, the road leading to Manali in the Ladakh region in the extreme porth of India is one of the two highest roads in the world.
+Open three months a year it becomes extreme north of India, is one of the two highest roads in the world.
 Open three months a year, it becomes a hive of activity.
 3000 to 4000 trucks use it every day.
 Behind the wheel of their truck, Tunduk and Gyalson will have to overcome the road's many dangers to deliver their cargo of cement.